 How much do lingual braces cost?

 Lingual braces are the most expensive option, ranging from $10,000 to $13,000 without insurance and $8,000 to $10,000 with insurance.
+They cost more because they are custom-fabricated for each patient and require more specialized placement technique.

 Are there any discounts or promotions for braces?

-Do Medicaid or government programs cover braces?
+Does Medicaid cover braces?

 How often do I need to visit the orthodontist during braces treatment?